• Skip to primary navigation

 • Oat Milk - Unsweetened, full fat, oat milk goes so well with chocolate but other plant-based milks can work as well.
 Try not to buy the kind that says “lite” as that will create a thin consistency.
 I like Oatly brand here.

-• Sweetener - Cane sugar is amazing in this cocoa, but another type would work as well such as maple syrup, brown sugar, etc.
+• Sweetener – Vegan cane sugar is amazing in this cocoa, but another type would work as well such as maple syrup, brown sugar, etc.

 • Vanilla - Pure vanilla extract adds a sweet, warm element.

-• Salt - Salt takes the chocolate over the top!
-It not only brings out the rich flavors, but it also brings balance to the warm drink overall.
+• Salt – Salt takes the chocolate over the top!
+It not only enhances the rich flavors, but it also brings balance to the warm drink overall.

 How to Make Oat Milk Hot Chocolate